This is an attempt to track all the technologies I used and everything else I have been doing in the field of Computer Science

 Paolo Attivissimo, L'acchiappavirus, Apogeo, November 2004.

-May 2018 - present: Founder and administrator of the CERN Alumni Swiss Romandie regional group.
+2018 - present: Founder and manager of the Swiss Romandie regional group of the CERN Alumni.

-January 2009 - present: Team member of the Enigmail project, an Open Source OpenPGP plugin for Mozilla mailclients.
+2009 - 2021: Team member of the Enigmail project, an open source OpenPGP plugin for Mozilla mailclients.

 Author of the first Enigmail Handbook.